 The AIA CES Quality Assurance slides are made up of four mandatory PowerPoint slides, which must be inserted and addressed in all AIA CES courses including distance learning, as well as one optional slide.
-If a course is not PowerPoint based, the content found on the five mandatory slides must still be addressed verbally or with handouts.
+If a course is not PowerPoint based,

-Course and Proprietary Information: Product specification or service questions raised by participants during the course should be postponed and addressed at the conclusion of the course.
+Course and Proprietary Information product specification or service questions raised by participants during the course should be postponed and addressed at the conclusion of the course.

-Courses dealing with Building Information Modeling (BIM) or Software Related
+Course dealing with Building Information Modeling (BIM) or Software Related